Getting to know the world's most sophisticated MQB intake

 There’s the question we get asked more than any other.

-Is your car standard?
-If so, then the answer is no, you don’t need an intake.
-Naturally, us car enthusiasts being car enthusiasts, many owners still do - and it’s perfectly safe to do so.
-It’ll look great under the bonnet, sound good when you drop the throttle, and you’ll be ready for any future upgrades that come along.
+If your car is stock then the answer is no, you don’t need an intake at factory power levels.
+Naturally, us car enthusiasts being car enthusiasts, many owners still want to upgrade.
+A nice aftermarket intake will look great under the hood, sound good when you drop the throttle, and you’ll be well-prepared for any future upgrades that come your way.

-But when you take your car’s power beyond what the factory blessed it with (and why would you not…?) that factory air intake system starts to become quite a restriction to the engine’s power and efficiency.
-Stage 1 cars are reaching that tipping point at which you need to either fit an intake system - or to accept you’ll sacrifice a little power.
-Typically a 16-20 bhp difference on a Stage 1 car, in fact.
+But the higher you take your car’s power beyond what the factory blessed it with (and why would you not…?) that factory air intake system starts to become more and more of a restriction to the engine’s breathing.
+Stage 1 cars are reaching that tipping point at which you need to either fit an intake system to make the most of your remap.
+Typically you’ll see a 16-20 bhp difference on a Stage 1 car, in fact.

 Then once you reach Stage 2 you’ve got no choice, you need that intake, period.
 Do the job properly, choose yourself an R600 – which is still the intake chosen for the vast majority of the Stage 3 500+bhp cars out there – then you’ll be sure to have the ‘headroom’ for any future mods, however far you go.